xntrek/ai-dualstack/README.md

 # ai-dualstack

-**12-week AI Practitioner Playbook – from consumer to self-hosted solution**
+**A 12-week AI Practitioner Playbook – from consumer to self-hosted solution**

 > *From infrastructure to AI application development and RAG pipeline integration, modularised for week-by-week learning and future-proof skills development.*
 >
-> GOAL: Build, optimise, and master my own dual-AI system — a private “Second Brain” & public AI deployment — using Proxmox, GPU passthrough, Ollama, Qwen, Mistral, vector databases, and a robust dev stack.
+> GOAL: Build, optimise, and master my own dual-AI system — a <kbd>private</kbd> “Second Brain” & <kbd>public</kbd> AI deployment — using Proxmox, GPU passthrough, Ollama, Qwen, Mistral, vector databases, and a robust dev stack.
 >